luxxcoin/luxcoin/README.md

 Changes should be tested by somebody other than the developer who wrote the code.
 This is especially important for large or high-risk changes.
 It is useful to add a test plan to the pull request description if testing the changes is not straightforward.

 Translations
-Changes to translations as well as new translations can be submitted to Bitcoin Core's Transifex page.
+Changes to translations as well as new translations can be submitted to Luxcoin Core's Transifex page.

 Translations are periodically pulled from Transifex and merged into the git repository.
 See the translation process for details on how this works.